Hello, my name is Kelly Gurnett, but you can call me Cordelia. I’m a freelance writer and editor and a hard-fought

 Who am I?
 I’m just a conformity-hating, challenge-loving, Fight-the-Power girl who’s on a journey to live every day a little better than the last.

-I’m 30-mumble-something, I live in Buffalo, NY (insert snow jokes here) and my days consist of tending to my awesome writing and editing clients and building this here blog from the glorious comforts of my own home.
+I’m 30-(mumble)-something, I live in the Buffalo, NY area (insert snow jokes here) and my days consist of tending to my awesome writing and editing clients and building this here blog from the glorious comforts of my own home.
 My combination English/Religious Studies major prepared me either for this or for a life spent as a glorified administrative assistant.
-I did the assistant thing already; I’m happy I now get to enjoy the former (it took some doing, but if I can do it, anyone can.)
+I did the assistant thing already; I’m happy I now get to enjoy the former.
+(It took some doing, but if I can do it, anyone can.
+I truly believe that.)